 That was twelve years ago.
 Since then, she and our son, married ten years, have not only attended our seders many times, but have put on several of their own.
-The same is true of our daughter and her non-Jewish husband, and our other son and his wife, who is Jewish by choice.
+The same is true of our daughter and her husband who isn’t Jewish, and our other son and his wife, who is Jewish by choice.
 In the years since their marriages, our “in-law children” have integrated into our holiday celebrations, and Passover is a favorite.
 Since they all live out of town, they are not always with us, but when they are, they participate fully, much more comfortably than they did at first, I suspect.

 Understanding the following information about the holiday has helped them to better appreciate just what Passover is all about.